flyteorg/flytectl/docs/source/gen/flytectl_create_execution.rst

 See :ref:`ref_flyteidl.admin.ExecutionRecoverRequest` for more details.

 Generic data types are supported for execution in a similar manner.
-Following is a sample of how the inputs need to be specified while creating the execution.
-The spec file is generated first.
-Next, the execution is run using the spec file.
+The following is an example of how generic data can be specified while creating the execution.

 ::

  flytectl get task -d development -p flytectldemo  core.type_system.custom_objects.add --execFile adddatanum.yaml

 The generated file would look similar to this.
 Here, empty values have been dumped for generic data types 'x' and 'y'.
 ::

     iamRoleARN: ""